-You are required to report a seizure, and the date it occurred, to the Department of Vehicle Services within 30 days of the episode.
-Your license will then be cancelled until you report that you have been seizure-free for three months with a favorable prognosis from your doctor.
+- You are required to report a seizure, and the date it occurred, to the Department of Vehicle Services within 30 days of the episode.
+Your license will then be canceled until you report that you have been seizure-free for three months with a favorable prognosis from your doctor.

 North Dakota Epilepsy Driving Laws

 - When applying for a license, you must answer a question about whether you have a history of epilepsy, blackout attacks, or another lapse of consciousness, as well as the date of the most recent episode.

 - You must be seizure-free for six months in order to obtain a license.

 - After obtaining your license, you must submit medical reports at least once a year.
 The reports will not be required after you have been off medication and seizure-free for three years.